MLB Advanced Media: History

 Major League Baseball Advanced Media was formed in 2000 by Baseball Commissioner Bud Selig to consolidate online rights and ticket sales for Major League Baseball teams.
 MLBAM was to be capitalized with $120 million with $1 million per team contributed each year for four years.
 The company hired an outside consulting firm to build its websites which failed to work properly, which led them to develop their own tech.
-In 2002, the attempt to run a streaming package around Japanese player Ichiro Suzuki of the Mariners to little success.
+In 2002, MLBAM attempted to run a streaming package around Japanese player Ichiro Suzuki of the Mariners, which achieved little success.
 With these failures, MLB Advance Media used its ticket rights to get an advance from Ticketmaster in mid 2002.

 MLBAM used its $10 million advance from Ticketmaster to meet payroll and make another run at video.
 A Texas Rangers - New York Yankees game was produced and broadcast online on August 26, 2002.
 The company continued to tweak online broadcasting.
 A nine-game pennant race package was sold two weeks later followed by a $19.95 postseason package.
 Concurrently with 2003 spring training, MLB.tv was launched at $79.95 for a full season package, which garnered 100,000 subscribers.
 Those revenues halted the need for additional capital from the teams, taking only $77 million of the original planned $120 million.

 In 2005, MLBAM bought ticket sales company Tickets.com in a deal worth approximately $66 million.
 MLBAM indicated at the time that the move was spurred by increased attendance at both the major and minor league levels of the sport and the need to make ticket purchases convenient for fans.
 In 2007, MLBAM signed a five-year deal with StubHub.

-In April 2008, MLBAM signed with Yahoo for ad sales for three years.
+In April 2008, MLBAM signed a three-year deal with Yahoo for ad sales.
 The company replaced Yahoo with Auditude in a multi-year deal in April 2011.

 In 2011, MLBAM worked with Glenn Beck to stream his new media services GBTV.

 On February 20, 2014, Sports Illustrated announced the formation of 120 Sports, a streaming sports video service, with financial backing from MLBAM, the NHL, and Silver Chalice.
+Four days later, WWE launched its streaming platform WWE Network, with MLBAM as its operating partner.